Published 2025-11-08.

 - Manufacturers generally receive only 60-75% of the purchase price when sold through retailers.
 Distributors usually get 3-7%, and retailers get 8-15%.

-Datacenter-quality GPUs can cost less than a 4090 for similar or better performance with LLMs, as shown in the previous section.
+Datacentre-quality GPUs can cost less than a 4090 for similar or better performance with LLMs, as shown in the previous section.

-Canadian Vendors
+Canadian Renters

 The table rows for each vendor are sorted by increasing GPU capability for LLMs.
 We can see that the NVIDIA L4 is a more economical choice than the NVIDIA A10, and it handles LLMs better.